etuong/nginx-auth-server/README.md

 You can set up your own authentication mechanism in the server/authentication.js file.
 For demo, I am using just a simple username and password but you can, for example, authenticate against a database.

+## Role Based Access Control

+In computer systems security, role-based access control or role-based security is an approach to restricting system access to authorized users.
+It is an approach to implement mandatory access control or discretionary access control.
+This app supports a prototype of RBAC.
+If the username is authenticated and allowed, the App logo will appear.

 ## Load Balancer

 To demo load balancer, please build a Docker image of the React app.
 Dockerfile is included in the client/ folder.